clari/clari_dynamo/README.md

-# Clari dynamo - DynamoDB with a cherry on top
+# ClariDynamo - DynamoDB with a cherry on top
+*Still in early alpha and limited to puts and gets.
+Goal is to achieve extremely robust functionality before adding more.*
 Several high level features
 added to DynamoDB via a customizable service layer hosted with Cherrypy.